JabRef/jabref/PRIVACY.md

 71069 Sindelfingen<br>
 Germany

-If you get in touch with us, We may aks You to provide Us with certain personal information (e.g. name and email address) that can be used to contact or identify You.
+If you get in touch with us, We may aks you to provide Us with certain personal information (e.g. name and email address) that can be used to contact or identify you.